vcnngr/minideb/README.md

-# VCNNGR MinidEB
+# VCNNGR Minideb

-**Based on Bitnami MinidEB** - A minimalist Debian-based image for containers.
+**Based on Bitnami Minideb** - A minimalist Debian-based image for containers.

 ## Attribution & License

-This project is a fork of [Bitnami MinidEB](https://github.com/bitnami/minideb) maintaining full attribution to the original work.
+This project is a fork of [Bitnami Minideb](https://github.com/bitnami/minideb) maintaining full attribution to the original work.

 **Original Copyright:** Copyright 2016-2024 Broadcom.
 All Rights Reserved.
 **License:** Apache License 2.0